kevinquillen/metaquake/README.md

-# Metaquake
+# Metamorphism Quake

-Repo to preserve a great Quake mod, MetaQuake.
+Repo to preserve a great Quake mod, Metamorphism.
+This mod is akin to a fast paced Team Fortress style Quake mod with deathmatch and capture the flag game mode support on QuakeWorld or p2p.

 ## Installation